 If a participant does not pay the Program Fee after payment is due, the University will issue a hold on the participant’s KSIS account.
 The hold will be removed after the payment has been made.
 Participants themselves are ultimately responsible for all program payments due by the established deadlines.
 It is the participant's responsibility to track payment deadlines.

 Education Abroad and Office of Student Financial Assistance take the lead in advising students on aid options for faculty-led programs.
 Nevertheless, faculty leaders should keep in mind what student aid options are available and, as best as possible, promote accurate and timely information about them as part of their program promotion initiatives.

-Participants have an array of scholarship opportunities available for faculty-led programs.
-It is important for them to keep in mind that there are multiple sources of scholarship funds, not just those offered through the Office of International Programs.
+Participants have limited scholarship opportunities available for faculty-led programs.
+It is important for them to keep in mind that there are various sources of scholarship funds, not just those offered through the Office of International Programs.

-Scholarship application deadlines are linked to the term when students enroll in the faculty-led program's course.
-This arrangement ensures that students receive award disbursements to their KSIS accounts at the same time the program's tuition, fees, and Program Fee are billed and due.
-The OIP Scholarships program run two cycles each year:
+Award disbursements are made to students' KSIS accounts at the same time the program's tuition, fees, and Program Fee are billed and due.

 College or Department Scholarships

 Several departments and colleges at Kansas State offer study abroad scholarships for their students.
 Students should contact their colleges or departments directly for additional details, including award eligibility, application procedures, and deadlines.